EMPZsolt/my-fifth-project/README.md

 **Hypothesis 2** (Does SoftMax outperform sigmoid as the CNN output layer activation function?):

 This hypothesis aimed to compare SoftMax and sigmoid activation functions for the CNN output layer.
-After multiple iterations and evaluations, we found that the model consistently performed better with the Softmax activation function.
+After multiple iterations and evaluations, I found that the model consistently performed better with the Softmax activation function.
 So this is the best choice for our powdery mildew detection model.

 Some potential actions can be considered: